 7. Research and book your bus tickets online

 Search your departure date & time and book your ticket with Busbud.
-Once that’s done, simply arrive at the bus terminal and board stress free!
+Once that’s done, simply arrive at the bus terminal and board stress-free!
 This is also the easiest way to ensure you are booking through a safe and reliable bus company – and it’s an eco-friendly alternative to other modes of transportation.

 8. Opt for luxury

 Consider upgrading to first class for ultimate comfort during long day trips or an overnighter.
-Peru has some pretty luxurious coach buses that are at par with some airline cabins.
+Peru has some pretty luxurious coach buses that are on par with some airline cabins.
 They offer reclining leather seats, WiFi, power outlets, movie screens, air conditioning, and a hostess that serves onboard snacks and meals.

 9. Learn the lingo

-Knowing a few key words and phrases in Spanish will come in handy for bus travel in Peru: Bus (autobús), bus station (estación de autobús), Where is the bus stop? (¿Dónde está la parada del autobús?), schedule (horario), arrival (llegada), departure (salida), destination (destino), bus driver (conductor de autobús).
+Knowing a few keywords and phrases in Spanish will come in handy for bus travel in Peru: Bus (autobús), bus station (estación de autobús), Where is the bus stop? (¿Dónde está la parada del autobús?), schedule (horario), arrival (llegada), departure (salida), destination (destino), bus driver (conductor de autobús).

 10. Talk to your bus driver